FONDA-JOHNSTOWN & GLOVERSVILLE RAIL TRAIL:

 Take exit 28 off of I-90 and follow signs for Route 30A north over the Mohawk River.

-To start from Route 67 parking lot (southern end); From Route 30A north, take a left onto Route 67 west (E. State St) which then merges with Route 29 (E. Main St).
+To start from the Route 67 parking lot in Johnstown [Southern End]; From Route 30A north, take a left onto Route 67 west (E. State St) which then merges with Route 29 (E. Main St).
 After Route 29 heads right, stay straight on Route 67 (W. Main St) and look for School St on your right.
 Park along this street and head down W Main St to where the trail crosses the road.

 take a left onto Route 29A

-To start from Dennies Crossing parking lot (northern end); From Route 30A north, take a right onto Route 349 (E. State St Ext.) and then a left onto Route 154 when you come to it.
+To start from the Green Road parking lot in Gloversville [Northern End]; From Route 30A north, take a right onto Route 349 (E. State St Ext.) and then a left onto Route 154 when you come to it.
 The parking lot will be on your right next to a small gazebo.

-To start from Fulton County Visitors Center; From Route 30A north, take a right onto Route 29 east.
+To start from Fulton County Visitors Center in Vail Mills [Eastern Section]; From Route 30A north, take a right onto Route 29 east.
 At the junction of Route 30 turn left into the Visitors Center.

-The Fonda-Johnstown & Gloversville Rail Trail runs from Johnstown to Broadalbin, however, an undeveloped gap remains between Gloversville and Broadalbin.
-A short 1.7 mile paved section runs from the Fulton County Visitors Center in Broadalbin, while the rest of the trail runs between Johnstown and Gloversville.
+The Fonda-Johnstown & Gloversville Rail Trail runs from Johnstown North to Gloversville.
+Another short section to the East in Vail Mills runs from the Fulton County Visitors Center.
 The trail runs along the former rail bed of the Fonda-Johnstown & Gloversville Railroad which was completed in 1870.
 It was later extended north to Northville and then east to Broadalbin.
 In 1945, the FJ&G became one of the first lines to use diesel power.
 In 1974, the FJ&G was sold to the Delaware & Otsego.
 The D&O ran freight trains until1984 when the line was abandoned.
-For more information on the history of the railroad visit; FJ&G RAILROAD .
+For more information on the history of the railroad visit; FJ&G RAILROAD HISTORY .

-Starting from Fulton County Visitor Center; Maps and restrooms are available in the center.
+Starting from Fulton County Visitor Center in Vail Mills [Center Section]; Maps and restrooms are available in the Visitor Center.
 The trail passes directly in front of the center which you can access from the parking lot.
-Heading left (east) along the trail brings you past open fields and wild flowers before it becomes wooded.
-After ¾ miles you come to the sewage treatment plant and share its access road until the trail ends at 2nd Ave after a mile.
-Heading right (west) along the trail, you parallel Route 29 until the trail ends after only 0.7 miles at Route 155.
+Heading left (East) along the trail brings you past open fields and wild flowers before it becomes wooded.
+After ¾ miles you come to the sewage treatment plant and share its access road until the trail ends at 2nd Ave after 1 mile.
+Heading right (West) along the trail, you parallel Route 29 until the trail ends after only 0.7 miles at Route 155.

 CLICK HERE FOR MAP